 PKSD Newsletter: Reuters Report Claims Johnson & Johnson Covered Up Cancer Risk of Baby Powder

-Posted by PKSD Law Firm on Feb 14, 2019 in Personal Injury News
+Posted by PKSD Law Firm on February 14, 2019 in Personal Injury

 In the February 2019 edition of the PKSD Newsletter, You Should Know, we discuss a recent investigation by Reuters about Johnson & Johnson and whether the company knew about the risk of cancer from its baby powder product.
 Reuters argues the manufacturer might have known and covered up the cancer risks for decades.